MubashirShafique/Music-Player-System-Installer/README.md

 ## 🏁 Credits

-Developed with 💻 and ❤️ by **Muhammad Mubashir Shafique and his Team**
+Developed with 💻 and ❤️ by **Muhammad Mubashir Shafique, Muhammad Usman Khan, and Meraj Ali**
 > “Building real-world software, one installer at a time.”

+© 2025 **Mubrix Technology**.
+All Rights Reserved.

 ---